mongodb/design/README.md

 ## Running with linked packages

-1. From `leafygreen-ui` directory, run `yarn run link <path/to/design>`
-2. Update `next.config.ts` to build linked files
-   - Change line 76 to: `const LGModuleRegex = /.+(leafygreen-ui\/packages)/g;`
-3. Run the dev server: `yarn dev`

-## Running with linked packages that haven't been published yet.

 1. Run `yarn`
-2. Open the `node_modules` folder.
-Locate the current `leafygreen-ui` directory and add an empty folder with the name of the unpublished package you want to link to
+2. If the package you want to link to has not been published as yet create an empty folder inside `node_modules/@leafygreen-ui/` with the name of the unpublished package you want to link to.
+E.g. `node_modules/@leafygreen-ui/unpublished-component-name`
 3. From `leafygreen-ui` directory, run `yarn run link <path/to/design>`
 4. Update `next.config.ts` to build linked files
    - Change line 76 to: `const LGModuleRegex = /.+(leafygreen-ui\/packages)/g;`